The HS2 Issue

 High Speed 2 Railway (HS2) is a development proposal to run trains up to 225mph from London to the north of England.

 The project is split in to two Phases – each needs to be approved by Government in two separate ‘Hybrid Bills’.
-The Phase 1 Hybrid Bill is still in the House of Lords Phase but if the Bill is passed, then construction would follow with an aim to open the route by 2026.
+The Phase 1 Hybrid Bill has now passed all stages of parliment and received 'Royal Assent'.
+This means that construction will begin this year with HS2's aim to open the route by 2026.
 Phase 2, if approved would be constructed by 2033 and is split into two sub-phases.
 2a is planned from Birmingham to Crew and phase 2b would involve completing the Western leg from Crewe to Manchester and constructing the eastern leg through South Yorkshire up to Leeds.

 HS2 in South Yorkshire

 New reports published by HS2 on 7th July have recommended that the HS2 proposed route in South Yorkshire should be changed.
 The suggestion now is that the main HS2 route should be moved eastwards and not stop at Meadowhall.
 In addition, some HS2 trains will do a loop into along the existing track through Chesterfield and into the Sheffield Midlands station and re-join the HS2 track further north.

 A consultation is was open until 9th March on these proposals.
 Our response can be found as a download below.

 A map of the new suggested route thorough Sheffield and Rotherham and the likely impact on local sites of importance for wildlife is above.